iotaledger/hornet/documentation/docs/getting_started/using_docker_compose.md

 Docker Compose is a tool on top of the Docker engine that helps you to define Docker parameters in a structured way using a `docker-compose.yaml` file.
 You can create and start the container with a single `docker-compose` command based on your configuration.

-To do so, you will need to create `docker-compose.yml` in the same directory as described in the [Prepare](#prepare) article:
+To do so, you will need to create `docker-compose.yml` in the same directory as described in the [Prepare](#prepare) section:

 ```plaintext{5}
 .